ScalablyTyped/circe/examples/sf-city-lots/README.md

 Note that we don't explicitly give decoder instances for `Polygon` or `MultiPolygon`—these are very simple types, and generic derivation will work for them.
-If we wanted to avoid generic derivation entirely, we could skip the `io.circe.generic.auto._` import above and write instances for these two case classes by hand:
+If we wanted to avoid generic derivation entirely, we could skip the `io.circe013.generic.auto._` import above and write instances for these two case classes by hand:

 ```scala